 For pregnant women in each study group, the variables listed below will be ascertained using information available in the mother's medical record during the period prior to pregnancy and during pregnancy.
 The period for ascertaining baseline characteristics will be limited by the period of enrollment in the health care plan.
 For most variables, no missing values are expected.
 For variables related to patients' medical history or drug exposure, the absence of a diagnosis code for a condition is interpreted as the absence of the condition, and the absence of medication claims is interpreted as the absence of exposure to those medications.
-Obesity, smoking, alcohol abuse and drug abuse are ascertained through codes (including proxies) and may be underrecorded (Section 4.7.4).
+Obesity, smoking, alcohol abuse, and drug abuse are ascertained through codes (including proxies) and may be underrecorded (Section 4.7.4).
+Race/ethnicity will be imputed using an algorithm/model based on the mother's given name, last name, and place of residence (census ZIP code [ZIP+4 digits]).
 The variables listed below were selected to provide a general description of the characteristics of the study groups and to explore potential confounding.
-The definitions and period of ascertainment for these variables is described in Annex 3, Table 13.
+The definitions and period of ascertainment for these variables are described in Annex 3, Table 14.